MalaikaMalik-git/Generative-AI-Projects/avatar-assistant/README.md

 when prompted (or don't — the app degrades gracefully to text-only, see Limitations below).

-For deploying to a public URL, see **`DEPLOYMENT.md`**.

-## Sample questions
-See **`DEMO_CHECKLIST.md`** for a full demo script.
-Quick picks:
-- *"What does Agentix System do?"* — grounded, should answer confidently
-- *"What AI agents does Agentix offer?"* — grounded, lists their 4 agents
-- *"Who is Agentix's biggest competitor?"* — **not** covered by the site content; should honestly say it doesn't know rather than guess
-- Show it any physical object and ask *"what is this?"*

 ## Limitations
 Being upfront about what this MVP does and doesn't do: